czeoli-phd/Portfolio/README.md

 Welcome Sir or Ma'am and prospective employer,

 The push for this portfolio repo is underway ...

-  - Pushes of my project exercises (e.g. in DS, ML, SQL, etc.) are expected to begin here within the week.

   - Currenlty touching up previous notebooks and scripts for a preferred presentation here on GitHub.

+  - Pushes of my project exercises (e.g. in DS, ML, SQL, etc.) are expected to be committed here.

 Please come back and visit me soon.